kvatsaas/trade-charts/README.md

 ## Existing Features

+- Choose current-year picks for your selected team (displayed by default) or select any pick
-- Correct trade chart values (with some extrapolation) for five different charts
+- Trade chart values (with some extrapolation) for five different charts
 - Shows value difference as both points and percentage
 - Shows value for each pick individually
 - Calculates the pick number closest to making the trade even